 I’m neither an art historian, nor a collector (well not yet anyways).
 I’ve never received a formal education in art, yet it’s a subject which I’m incredibly passionate about.

 If you’re keen on art too, then you might enjoy this running round-up of key exhibitions on view in 2017.
 I’ll be regularly updating it with memorable encounters and experiences, so do bookmark this post as one to revisit!

 Michelangelo and Sebastiano, National Gallery

-A wander along the archly-striking corridors of the National Gallery is always an enriching experience, but there’s reason to visit now more than ever.
-For the first time in history, an exhibition has sought to explore the creative collaboration between one of the greatest artists of all time, Michelangelo, and the lesser-known but no less-influential Italian master, Sebastiano del Piombo.
+A wander along the arched corridors of the National Gallery is always an enriching experience, but there’s reason to visit now more than ever.
+For the first time in history, an exhibition is seeking to explore the creative collaboration between one of the greatest artists of all time, Michelangelo, and the lesser-known but no less-influential Italian master, Sebastiano del Piombo.

-While Michelangelo’s works are revered for the monumental and sculptural quality they possess; Sebastiano’s approach displays the rich poetry of the Venetian forms during the Renaissance period.
-Combined, their unique partnership yields a sense of spiritual solemnity and almost restrained emotionalism… It’s an educational and evocative experience!
+While Michelangelo’s works are revered for their monumental and sculptural quality, Sebastiano’s approach displays the rich poetry of the Venetian forms during the Renaissance period.
+Combined, their unique partnership yields a sense of spiritual solemnity and almost restrained emotionalism… It’s both, an educational and highly evocative experience!

 Dates: 15 March – 25 June 2017